 Featured image courtesy of the Boston Globe

 When talking about offensive weapons in the Boston Red Sox farm system, most of the focus typically lands on third basemen Michael Chavis and Bobby Dalbec.
 However, there’s another young slugger worthy of attention in first baseman Josh Ockimey.
-Ockimey is currently a top-15 prospect in the organization and recently received a call-up to the Pawtucket Red Sox.
-He’s just 22 years old, and could challenge for a bench role as early as 2019.
-Let’s break down the young first baseman and see what makes him a top-15 prospect.
+Ockimey is currently the 10th-ranked prospect in the organization and finished 2018 with the Pawtucket Red Sox.
+He’s just 22 years old and could challenge for a bench role as early as 2019.
+Let’s break down the young first baseman and see what makes him a top-10 prospect.

 Josh Ockimey: Prospect Watch

 Ockimey’s biggest strength is definitely his bat, specifically his power.
 When Ockimey squares up just right, there aren’t many capable of launching one as far as he can.
 This raw power stands out in Ockimey’s slugging percentages and wRC+ numbers.
 Throughout his minor league career, Ockimey owns a .791 OPS and a 126 wRC+, both of which are well above average for a minor leaguer.

 2018 has been yet another successful year for the 22-year old.
 Playing in Portland and Pawtucket, Ockimey has posted a combined .246/.365/.508 slash line with a 141 wRC+.
 He’s steadily rose through the system, never spending more than one season at any level of the minors.
 This shows that he’s always able to adapt to the increased difficulty in pitching and hasn’t been overwhelmed at any level.
 While the jump from minor league ball to major league ball is greater than any other jump, it’s encouraging to see that he typically doesn’t need an adjustment period.